M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Cloud/index.md

 This checklist is provided for initial guidance only and details the common items that will be checked by the validation process.
 Adherence to this checklist does not ensure validation will be successful, but should reduce the time (and potential iterations) required.
 {:.note}

-If a vault application does not comply with the validation checklist then we will - where feasible - provide guidance on how to modify the application so that it will be compatible.
+If a vault application does not comply with the validation checklist then we will - where feasible - provide guidance on how to modify the application so that it will be compatible.  **It is your responsibility to implement these changes and to confirm that the application continues to work as expected.**

 This checklist is a living document and is periodically updated with feedback from our Cloud Operations and Product Development teams.

 The validation team will check a number of items in the source code, including: